What is Alcohol Detox?

 Withdrawals Make Detox Necessary

-The result is a list of symptoms one associates with withdrawals, including sweating, an increase in blood pressure, and an increase in heart rate.
-Essentially, the “fight or flight” mechanism has been triggered.
+The end result is a list of symptoms one associates with withdrawals.
+These include sweating, an increase in blood pressure and an increase in heart rate.
+Essentially, the “fight or flight” mechanism has been triggered (McIntosh & Chick, 2004).
+Please read our article on alcohol detox for more information on alcohol withdrawals.

-One reaction that many people dependent on alcohol have when suffering withdrawals is to start drinking to make the pain go away.
-This is reason enough, by itself, to justify checking into a rehabilitation program to detox from alcohol as opposed to going alone.
-However, because cardiovascular trauma or seizures are of obvious danger, and can sometimes be life-threatening, it’s important to have professional help at this crucial period of time, which lasts for two or three days after alcohol is cut out.
+One jerk reflex that many alcohol-dependent users have, when suffering from withdrawals, is to start drinking to make the pain go away.
+This is reason enough to justify checking into a rehabilitation program to detox from alcohol as opposed to going alone.
+Furthermore, because the symptoms of alcohol withdrawal present an obvious danger, and can sometimes be life-threatening, it’s important to have professional help during this crucial time.
+The peak incidence for seizures is usually within 3 days (but occurring most commonly between 12–48 hours) and around 72 hours for delirium tremens (McIntosh & Chick, 2004).

 Detoxing in a Facility

 One doesn’t necessarily have to check into an inpatient program to detox.
-It depends on how severe symptoms are, and how healthy one’s emotional life is overall.
-Naturally, decisions on type of care are made in consultation with the professionals at the center.
+It depends on how severe symptoms are and how healthy one’s emotional life is overall.
+Naturally, these decisions are made in consultation with professionals at a recognized center.
+Please read our articles on inpatient and outpatient detox to find more research and information on this topic.

-Whether you are at a center dedicated to helping patients rehabilitate from substance dependency or a hospital with staff qualified to serve in this way, the first thing the healthcare professionals will do is determine the extent of your withdrawals and the severity of yout addiction.
-This will include a blood test, sometimes a toxicology screen, and an interview with you to discuss how much alcohol you generally consumed, the time of your last drink, etc. The experts on substance abuse treatment will then proceed with the particular type of detox that is appropriate for you.
+The first thing that healthcare professionals at a facility will do is determine the extent of your withdrawals and the severity of your addiction.
+This will include a blood test (sometimes including a drug screen as well) and an interview with you to discuss your alcohol habits (WebMD, 2019).
+The experts on substance abuse treatment will then proceed with the particular type of detox that is appropriate for you.

 Medication During Detox

-One of the decisions that your healthcare professional will make immediately upon diagnosing you is whether or not to use medication.
-One of the most common drugs for withdrawal symptoms is the class of drugs called benzodiazepine.
-The doctor will almost certainly use these if you are experiencing delirium tremens, yet these medications are used even when symptoms aren’t so severe.
-You may have heard of the popular forms of benzodiazepine, such as diazepam, lorazepam, and chlordiazepoxide.
-In plain English, the point of these medications is to correct an imbalance of GABA-A neurotransmitters that is caused by alcohol abuse.
+One of the decisions that your healthcare professional will make immediately is whether or not to use medication for you.
+Medication is usually used in a closely supervised inpatient setting but may be given to certain candidates at very well supervised, low doses in an outpatient setting (Bayard, McIntyre, Hill & Woodside, 2004).
+One of the most common drugs for alcohol withdrawal symptoms is the class of drugs known as benzodiazepine.
+The doctor will almost certainly use these for delirium tremens in an inpatient setting, yet these medications are sometimes used even when symptoms aren’t so severe.
+In plain English, these medications help alleviate the abrupt decline in GABA that is caused by alcohol withdrawal (Sachdeva, Choudhary, Chandra, 2015).
+Ideally, once detox has been achieved, medication won’t be used beyond that point.

 Why Can’t One Detox at Home?

-Denial is a big part of alcohol abuse.
+Denial forms a large part of alcohol abuse.
 Once people admit to themselves they have a problem, they must clear the larger hurdle of seeking professional help for it.
 To some people, that means admitting the problem was bigger than they’d thought.
-Now, it’s probably clear that a person undergoing DTs or having serious cardiac episodes has little choice but to check into a facility for detoxing.
-However, it’s important to take this step as soon as you are ready to stop drinking.
+Now, it’s probably clear that a person undergoing DTs or having serious withdrawal symptoms has little choice other than to check into a facility.
+However, it’s important to take this step sooner rather than later.
 The withdrawal symptoms described above begin in just a few hours after a person goes cold turkey.

-Leaving aside the dangers of seizures and the other most intense issues, above, being in the care of professionals is crucial when transitioning out of alcohol dependency.
+Leaving aside the dangers of withdrawals, being in the care of professionals is crucial when transitioning out of alcohol dependency.
 As described above, one’s “fight or flight” system is distorted and overactive during this time.
-This can manifest itself in high anxiety, paranoia, and even suicidal feelings.
-It’s self-evident that being alone, or even in the company of friends, who will in turn be dismayed by what they see in you, is dangerous in this situation.
+This can even manifest itself into psychological symptoms, such as anxiety and paranoia (Bayard, McIntyre, Hill & Woodside, 2004).
+It’s self-evident that being alone, or surrounded by bad choices and influences, is dangerous in this situation.